-No person shall cause or permit any weeds or rank vegetation growth to attain a height in excess of nine (9) inches upon any property within the City, except as provided in Subsection (B) of this Section.
-"Weeds" shall be defined as grasses, annual plants and vegetation other than trees or shrubs, provided however, this term shall not include cultivated flowers and gardens, agricultural acreage and natural growth areas of common grounds within parks and subdivisions.
+Pursuant to the authority granted the City by Section 71.285, RSMo., no person shall cause or permit any weeds or rank vegetation growth to attain a height in excess of nine (9) inches upon any property within the City, except as provided in Subsection (B) of this Section.
+"Weeds" shall be defined as grasses, annual plants and vegetation other than trees or shrubs, provided, however, this term shall not include cultivated flowers and gardens, agricultural acreage and natural growth areas of common grounds within parks and subdivisions.

 Any owner of any lot, parcel of land or land of any other description in the City who shall cause or permit any weeds or rank vegetation growth to attain a height in excess of nine (9) inches upon any property in the City, who does not fall within the exception in Subsection (B) of this Section, shall be deemed to have committed a public nuisance.